 - Interest and director fees / drawings

 4. Claiming GST against all sales

 Some services and products in the medical and health care areas also do not include GST.
-Basic food for human consumption do not include GST.
+Also, basic food for human consumption does not include GST.

 5. Including wages and superannuation in G11 as a purchase